GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

 created: 1527569659
 ---

 This page is intended to instruct users on how to develop an Accessibility Conformance Report (ACR) using a Voluntary Product Accessibility Template (VPAT<sup>&trade;</sup>).
+This information was adapted from NASA's [Demystifying Section 508: An Industry Guide to Understanding Section 508 of the Rehabilitation Act][6].
 For more information on ACRs and VPATs<sup>&trade;</sup> visit the Acquisition section of Section508.gov.

 The ACR is a representation of how the product meets the applicable Section 508 Technical Standards.
 The product owner/developer must first test the product against those standards in order to complete an ACR.
 Currently, the most common way an ACR is completed is by using the (VPAT<sup>&trade;</sup> template created by the IT Industry Council (ITI).